YuZhang-GitHub/Codebook_Learning_RL/README.md

 ![Figure](https://github.com/YuZhang-GitHub/CBL_RL/blob/main/LOS_4beams.png)

 If you have any problems with generating the figure, please contact [Yu Zhang](https://www.linkedin.com/in/yu-zhang-391275181/).
+To find more information about the paper and other deep-learning based wireless communication work, please visit [DeepMIMO dataset applications](https://deepmimo.net/applications/).
+To generate your own dataset, please visit [DeepMIMO.net](https://deepmimo.net/).

 # License and Referencing
 This code package is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 If you in any way use this code for research that results in publications, please cite our original article: